The Activation Layer

 The Cohort Model

-Every MetaDAD cohort moves through four structured phases — each one generating data, building accountability, and feeding intelligence back into the platform.
+Every MetaDAD cohort moves through three structured phases — each one generating data, building accountability, and feeding intelligence back into the platform.

 Intake & Assessment